Unitos-Test/Drone-Date-Viewer/README.md

 # Data-Viewer Project

-This is a sample GIS viewer package with login, ortho TIF, and shapefile overlay.
+This is a GIS viewer package with login, ortho TIF, shapefile overlay, and sidebar toggle.